 - Outpatient treatment, which may include family, group, and one-on-one therapy.
 There are also social skills training groups for adults.

-- Trained staff who treat adults with ASD and other developmental disorders.
+- Trained staff who treat autistic adults and other developmental disorders.

 - Other services including evaluation and medicine monitoring.

-Our inpatient clinic is for adults with acute behavioral and emotional problems, including more severe ASD.
+Our inpatient clinic is for adults with acute behavioral and emotional problems, including more severe issues and sensitivities that come with being autistic.
 The inpatient clinic offers:

 The inpatient clinic staff works hand-in-hand with family members.
 They involve caregivers throughout treatment and allow for regular visits.
 Agency providers are also involved throughout treatment